GyroSuperintelligence/BabyLM/README.md

 - Instruction Creation: Input byte XORs with 0xAA to create an 8-bit instruction set (the "gene").
 - Epigenome Evolution: The gene's operations transform the dynamic Epigenome tensor (T), updating the system's physical state.
 - Possibility Resonance: The new Epigenome state is compared against the entire static Genome (F) to find all physically plausible next patterns.
-- Coherent Closure: The system selects the single best pattern by combining its physical resonance with its learned semantic confidence.
+- Coherent Closure: The system selects the best candidate by weighting physical resonance with learned confidence scores.
 - Output Generation: The winning pattern's index is used to look up the corresponding output byte from a static map.
 - Learning: The confidence score for the winning pattern is updated, completing the feedback loop.